“Travel is the only thing

 - Going to trekking

 - Chilling out on the banks of the Parvati

 - Visiting Temples and Gurudwaras

-A thing that you’ll notice when you’ll reach to Kasol, is the presence of a lot of Israelis who come there to spent their vacation.
+A thing that you’ll notice when you will reach Kasol, is the presence of a lot of Israelis who come there to spend their vacation.
 The presence is so much that there are now restaurants that serve Israeli cuisine, and you can find boards written in Hebrew at many places in Kasol.
 Do try out Falafel and Schnitzel with a sauce called Hummus.
 You’ll find it delicious!